ska-telescope/tmc-prototype/README.md

 TMC prototype addresses the  following architectural aspects and functionality:

 ### 1.1: Architecture
-* [x] Use of base classes for development of control nodes and Dish Master, CspMaster, CspSubarray, SdpMaster, SdpSubarray and CbfTestMaster Simulators
+* [x] Use of base classes for development of control nodes and Dish Master, CspMaster, CspSubarray, SdpMaster and SdpSubarray Simulators
-* [x] Hierarchy of control nodes - Central node, Subarray node, Leaf Node
+* [x] Hierarchy of control nodes - Central Node, Subarray Node, Leaf Node
 * [x] Interface between the TMC and Element LMC (Dish Master)
-* [x] Integration of KATPoint library
+* [x] Integration of KATPoint library for pointing and delay calculation
 * [x] Use of Alarm Handler
 * [x] Use of SKA Logger
 * [x] Interface between the CentralNode/SubarrayNode and OET